Interest Accrual#

 - ReSettle

 Between operations, interest is "pending" but not yet recorded.
 The next operation calculates and applies all pending interest.
-Because compounding is daily (not per-transaction), the result is the same whether 1 or 100 transactions occur in a day.
+Multiple accruals within the same day produce the same result, but compounding across days depends on when accrual happens.

 See Protocol Calculations for the full calculation breakdown and on-chain precision details.